Home Products Catalog Custom Solutions Technical Information News International Sales Contact

 Closed Loop vs. Open Loop

 In open loop mode, the output driver controls the motion of the nanopositioning stage simply by amplifying the input voltage.
 The position of the nanopositioning stage includes errors resulting from piezoactuator creep and hysteresis.
 In closed loop mode, the input voltage is compared to the voltage from an internal position sensor.
 Using a proportional-integral feedback loop, the driver output is continuously adjusted so that the sensor signal matches the input signal to the driver.
 Since the sensor signal is highly proportional to the absolute position, the position of the nanopositioner matches the driver input voltage.
 The effects of creep and hysteresis are eliminated.
 Closed loop systems are necessary in any nanopositioning application which requires stability, precision, and repeatability.
-See precision for more information.
+See nanopositioning accuracy for more information.

 Load Capacity